-For Chem 1B we cover the following chapters in this order Chapter 9, Chapter 12, Chapter 13, Chapter 14, Chapter 16.
-The homework is assigned, but not collected.
-You are expected to complete the in-chapter sample problems and follow up problems and work the end-of-chapter practice problems suggested on the course website.
+Homework is assigned, but not collected.
+You are expected to complete all in-chapter sample problems and follow up problems as well as all odd end-of-chapter practice problems.
 Here are a few more tips about studying for this course.